enveda/transcriptomic-target-correlation/README.md

 ## General Info
-This repository contains code and data for our paper, "On the correspondence between the transcriptomic response of a compound and its effects on its targets" (Engler *et al.*, 2022), which investigates the agreement between transcriptomic profiles and target information for over 2,000 chemical compounds.
+This repository contains code and data for our paper, "On the correspondence between the transcriptomic response of a compound and its effects on its targets" (Hart *et al.*, 2022), which investigates the agreement between transcriptomic profiles and target information for over 2,000 chemical compounds.

 ## Dataset